Cheffin' it Up

 Shooting

-Early into development, the arrow keys were used to fire the player’s weapon.
-This meant that the player could only fire in up to 8 directions, this wasn’t ideal for a game where threats can approach you from any given direction.
-I had to make the decision to implement mouse shooting, to better suit the overall design and game feel.
+Early in development, players used arrow keys to fire weapons meaning that players could only fire in up to 8 directions which wasn’t ideal for a game where threats can approach you from any given direction.
+I instead made the decision to implement mouse shooting, as it better suited the overall design and game feel.

-From talking to peers and lecturers, I came to the hard conclusion that it wasn’t a simple transition from one to the other.
-I needed to understand a certain level of vector maths.
-After a lot of research and a lot of trial and error, I came to understand that I had taken a wrong approach to applying what I learnt.
-I couldn’t simply add it onto what I had already created, I needed to create something new.
+When talking to peers and lecturers, I concluded that it wasn’t a simple transition to change to mouse shooting.
+I needed to understand a certain level of vector maths and after a lot of research and a lot of trial and error, I realised that I had taken the wrong approach when applying what I learnt as I couldn’t simply add it onto what I had already created but I needed to create something new.

-This led to a much smoother development, the system came out with very few hiccups that I cleaned up throughout the project.
-I had been treating the player as the firing point, however what was needed instead was a disembodied component that rotates around the player, almost acting as a invisible gun for the projectiles to be fired from.
+This led to a much smoother development with the end result having a few hiccups that I cleaned up throughout the project.
+I had been treating the player as the firing point, however what was needed was a disembodied component that rotated around the player, almost acting as an invisible gun for the projectiles to be fired from.

 Code - Shooting